Radiation pattern and source size of particles in nanoplasmonic fusion: Introduction

 Longer irradiation times increase the amount of protons in the same solid angle domain, which becomes increasingly narrower.
 At ~ 100 fs the proton momentum in the given solid angle domain of $4\pi$/300 reaches 10 GeV/c, mainly due to the increased number of protons in this domain.
 The shape becomes rather narrow in the $\pm x$ axis peaking in both directions.

-We present and analyse this method and its results in a high resolution, Particle In Cell EPOCH kinetic model, similarly as it is done for PICR fluid dynamics \cite{CsV2014, CsVW2014}.
+We present and analyze this method and its results in a high resolution, Particle In Cell EPOCH kinetic model \cite{TDArber2015,Epochlink}, similarly as it is done for PICR fluid dynamics \cite{CsV2014, CsVW2014, hydro2}, such kinetic models are widely used for laser-plasma interactions \cite{Hockney1981,Birdsall2005, Douglass2015, Jiang2014, Wang2015,Papp-23aX}.

+In the present simulation we describe the dynamics before and up to the moment of ignition.
+We choose the EPOCH code parameters considering the necessary relativistic corrections known from the practices in Relativistic Heavy Ion reactions: transitions across space-time hypersurfaces and defining marker particles to avoid numerical instabilities and considering numerical viscosity.

 Fluid dynamics is proven to be the best theoretical method to describe collective flow phenomena.
 The same model was used to predict the rotation in peripheral ultra-relativistic reactions \cite{hydro1}, to point out the possibility of Kelvin Helmholtz Instability (KHI) \cite{hydro2}, flow vorticity \cite{CMW12} and polarization arising from local rotation, i.e. vorticity \cite{BCW2013}.
 The model was also tested for its numerical viscosity and the resulting entropy production \cite{Horvat}.

 The two particle correlation studies are used in the field of ultra-relativistic heavy ion physics for a long time and these studies were developed to a high level of sophistication determining not only size and timespan of an emitting source, but its shape, its dynamics, its expansion and rotation.
-At CERN the high resolution event by event 4$\pi$ detectors provided a massive amount of data for two particle correlation studies.
+At CERN the high-resolution event by event 4$\pi$ detectors provided a massive amount of data for two particle correlation studies.
 In present, limited budget laser fusion studies such detector systems are not always affordable, but one or two detectors are available.

-Just as in astrophysics these smaller detector acceptances may provide sufficient data for important and essential consequences \cite{Csorgo96,NA44-95}. -4mm
+Just as in astrophysics these smaller detector acceptances may provide sufficient data for important and essential consequences \cite{Csorgo96,NA44-95}.

+Figures Fig. 3, 4, 5 are results of a PIC simulation \cite{TDArber2015} showing the energy and angular distributions of the protons accelerated by the resonant nanorods.
+These are non-thermal distributions, and with larger number of resonance periods these become more and more directed towards the axis of the nanorod antenna.